Ohio police used flash-bangs during raid of home with toddler on a ventilator inside, body camera footage shows - Local News 8

 “I didn’t know what to do because there was guns pointed at me,” Price told the affiliate.
 “I wanted to run to (my son) but I knew if I ran to him they could’ve shot.”

-Jennings said the teenager police were looking for hadn’t lived at the house for more than a year, but police have come to the home about five times looking for him.
+Jennings said while the teenager police were looking for hadn’t lived at the house for more than a year, police have come to the home about five times looking for him.

+Property records obtained by CNN indicate Jennings lives at the address raided by police.

 In one of the videos, an officer asks, “Is there just one chick in there and a baby?” and another officer responds, “Guess so.
 The target was at school.”